2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-The two terms have the following simple interpretation: if the first particle is spin-up, the second will be spin-down, and vice versa.
+\cor{Taken together, the two terms} have the following simple interpretation: if \alice's particle is spin-up, \bob's will be spin-down, and vice versa.
 More precisely, the formalism of quantum mechanics tells us a couple more things about the particles in such a state.
-First, if we measure the spin of the first particle along the z-axis, we will get the up result in the 50\% of cases, and the spin down result in the other 50\% of cases.
-And the same goes for the second particle.
-(Mathematically, we calculate the up spin probability of the first particle by computing $\bra{\Psi}\ket{\uparrow}\bra{\uparrow}\otimes I \ket{\Psi}$, where $I$ is the identity operator).
-In addition, the formalism also tells us that if the first particle, upon the z-spin measurement, turned out to be spin-up, the measurement of the z-spin of the second particle will yield spin down result with certainty, i.e.\ 100\%.
-It means that, after the measurement of the spin of the first particle and getting the up result, the state of the second particle is no longer ambiguous (i.e.\ leading up and down outcomes with equal chances), but has become precisely $\ket{\downarrow}$.
-(Mathematically, we obtain this result by acting with the projector $\ket{\uparrow}\bra{\uparrow}\otimes 1 $ on the state $\Psi$.)
-And vice versa: obtaining that the first particle has its spin in the down direction, reveals that the second particle has its spin upwards -- which in turn means that, as a consequence of the measurement on the first particle, the state of the second particle was automatically changed, or ``updated'' to the $\ket{\uparrow}$ value.
+First, if we measure the spin of \alice's particle along the z-axis, we will get the up result in the 50\% of cases, and the spin down result in the other 50\% of cases.
+And the same goes for \bob's particle.\footnote{\cor{Mathematically, we calculate the up spin probability of the first particle by computing $\bra{\Psi}\ket{\uparrow}\bra{\uparrow}\otimes I \ket{\Psi}$, where $I$ is the identity operator.}} In addition, the formalism also tells us that if \alice's particle, upon the z-spin measurement, turned out to be spin-up, the measurement of the z-spin of \bob's particle will yield spin down result with certainty, i.e.\ 100\%.
+It means that, after the measurement of the spin of \alice's particle and getting the up result, the state of \bob's particle is no longer ambiguous (i.e.\ leading \cor{to} up and down outcomes with equal chances), but has become precisely $\ket{\downarrow}$.\footnote{\cor{We can obtain this result by acting with the projector $\ket{\uparrow}\bra{\uparrow}\otimes 1 $ on the state $\Psi$.}} And vice versa: obtaining that \alice's particle has its spin in the down direction, reveals that \bob's particle has its spin upwards -- which in turn means that, as a consequence of the measurement on \alice's particle, the state of \bob's particle was automatically changed, or ``updated'' to the $\ket{\uparrow}$ value.